tardate/blog.tardate.com/README.md

 I've had two blogs kicking around on blogger.com for years (tardate and pratalife).
 I decided to try porting and combining them on GitHub Pages using Jekyll.

+## Template/Theme

+I started out using the built-in [minima](https://github.com/jekyll/minima) theme, but subsequently switched to largely borrow most of the [pixyll.com](http://pixyll.com) template as it offers a very good mix of pre-configured features useful for a blog (responsive design, social integration).

 ## Importing Existing Sites from Blogger

 ```